Li-Xiang-tj/learngit/readme.txt

 Creating a new branch is quick and simple.
 Creating a new branch is quick.
 Creating a new branch is quick 太难了.
+Creating a new branch is quick AND simple.太难了